by Hayden Manders

 The short answer?
 There is no short answer.
 Basically, you know when you know.
 Andrea Syrtash, relationship expert and author of He’s Just Not Your Type (And That’s a Good Thing), unpacks this by saying it should naturally feel like the next step.
 “If you’re actively avoiding bringing this person home or doing it just because you feel you ‘should’ but really don’t want to, that’s equally important to listen to,” she says.
 “Trust your intuition!”
 Making the decision to spend the holidays with your significant other and either side’s family inherently makes you take stock in who you’re dating, why you’re dating, and where you see the relationship going.

 “There’s a heightened sense of home, family, and belonging,” Winter says, adding that the commercialization of the season shoves extraordinary expectations of happiness in our faces.
-“Putting a relationship into the mix can be a recipe for disaster, [because] unrealistic ideals, as to ‘how it should be,’ add stress to an already stressful time.”
+“Putting a relationship into the mix can be a recipe for disaster,

 So approach the topic with honesty and trust because, as Syrtash says, “it’s fair to keep the distance until you have a better idea about your relationship.”
 No matter what your and your partner’s decision is, you’re going to walk away with a better understand of where you two stand, emotionally.
 Ultimately deciding to spend the holidays apart from one another could hurt one (or both!) of you, because it reveals a lack of investment in the relationship.